siliconunited/lb/README.md

 # Little Benchmark
 > A framework for benchmarking microchips.

-> Please help keep the project alive by donating.
+> Please help keep the project alive by donating.<br/>
 <a href="https://liberapay.com/robksawyer/donate"><img alt="Donate using Liberapay" src="https://liberapay.com/assets/widgets/donate.svg"></a>

 ## Options for benchmarking